Jazep Losik

 Jazep Losik (also known as Jazep (Yazep) Liosik; Язэп Лёсік; 18 November 1884 – 1 April 1940) was a Belarusian academic, leading figure of the independence movement and a victim of Stalin's purges.

 Early years

 Losik was born into a large farming family in the village of Mikalajeŭščyna, Minsk province of the Russian Empire (nowadays Stoŭbcy district, Minsk region of Belarus).
 His parents were tenants on land belonging to the Radziwill family.

 He was an uncle of Belarusian poet and writer Jakub Kolas.

 In 1902 Losik graduated from a pedagogical college in Novhorod-Siverskyi (Chernihiv province) and worked as a teacher in Babrujsk and in Chernihiv province.

-Losik was arrested for participation in demonstrations during the 1905 Russian Revolution but managed to escape and was hiding from persecution for several years.
+Losik was arrested for participation in demonstrations during the Russian Revolution of 1905 but managed to escape and was hiding from persecution for several years.
 However, in 1911 he was arrested by the Tsarist authorities and sentenced to indefinite deportation to the Irkutsk province in Siberia.

 While in Siberia, Losik collaborated with the Belarusian newspaper "Nasha Niva" and corresponded with a number of writers and public figures in Belarus.